morganmazouchi/Delta-Live-Tables/README.md

 * [Delta Live Table Blog](https://databricks.com/discover/pages/getting-started-with-delta-live-tables)

 ## Setup/Requirements
 Notebooks requires a running Databricks workspace.
-There is generator scripts located in lib.
+There is generator scripts located in Data Generators.
 Run 00-Retail_Data_CDC_Generator.py in Databricks to generate retail data for 1-Retail_DLT_sql and 01-Retail_Data_Generator.py to generate data for 2-Retail_DLT_CDC_sql.

 ### DBR Version
 The features used in the notebooks require DBR 8.3+